awsdocs/amazon-emr-management-guide/doc_source/emr-instance-fleet.md

   + For each instance type, specify a maximum Spot price\.
 Amazon EMR provisions Spot Instances if the Spot price is below the maximum Spot price\.
 You pay the Spot price, not necessarily the maximum Spot price\.
   + Optionally, specify a defined duration \(also known as a Spot block\) for each fleet\.
 Spot Instances terminate only after the defined duration expires\.
   + For each fleet, define a timeout period for provisioning Spot Instances\.
 If Amazon EMR can't provision Spot capacity, you can terminate the cluster or switch to provisioning On\-Demand capacity instead\.
-+ For each fleet, optionally choose to apply allocations strategies – lowest\-price for On\-Demand instances; capacity\-optimized for Spot instances\.
++ For each fleet, optionally choose to apply allocations strategies – lowest\-price for On\-Demand Instances; capacity\-optimized for Spot Instances\.

 ## Instance Fleet Options<a name="emr-instance-fleet-options"></a>